TENSIONS RISE. THE KING LEAVES SECRETLY FOR THE FRONTIER. HE IS STOPPED AND FORCED BACK TO PARIS

 -- Victor Hugo, cited in the Memoirs of Madame de Tourzel, note 3, p.
 199.

-• Drouet has the church bell toll.
-Other churches take up the call.
+- Drouet has the church bell toll.
 "The bells in the village churches took up the call.
 The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, met; a great storm was forming; a mass of armed men, full of agitation, of trouble."

 -- Michelet, p.166

-• In the morning the king tries to delay the departure, hoping that the royalist troops on the border 25 miles away will free him.
-The commander fears the turmoil of the countryside and can be sure only of German mercenaries.
+- In the morning he tries to delay the departure, hoping that the royalist troops on the border 25 miles away will free him.
+The commander fears the turmoil of the countryside and can be sure only of the German mercenaries.
 They arrive in Varennes 20 minutes after the king has left, and see the cloud of dust left by the crowd.

 "Barricades on the route.
 They find a ford, pass it.
 Then it's a canal.
 They try to pass it. [...]
-The Germans start saying that their horses are exhausted.
+The Germans say that their horses are exhausted.
 [They hear that] the Verdun garrison is coming after them in full force."

 -- Michelet, p.171.